A Brief Introduction to Linear Discriminant Analysis

 LDA for classification:

 Until now, we only reduced the dimension of the data points, but this is strictly not yet discriminant.
-But the projected data can subsequently be used to construct a discriminant by using Bayes’ theorem as follows.
+You can subsequently use the projected data to construct a discriminant by applying Bayes’ theorem as follows.

 Let fk(X) = Pr(X = x | Y = k) is our probability density function of X for an observation x that belongs to Kth class. fk(X) is large if there is a high probability of an observation in Kth class has X=x.